top of page

 Summary: What to Remember

-Your ears, just like the rest of your body, are adjusting to a new hormonal reality.
-With a little care, awareness, and support, you can soothe the itch and move forward with comfort and confidence.
+Your ears, like the rest of your body, are adapting to a new hormonal reality.
+With the right care, awareness, and support, you can soothe the itch and move forward in comfort and confidence.

 Comments